cavaloni/create-react-microfrontend/README.md

-# Create MicroFrontEnd
+# Create React MicroFrontEnd

 Library that provides the ability to render a Create React App project within another React app.

 ## Setup

-1. Install
+### 1. Install

 `yarn add ` or `npm install` `create-react-microfrontend`

-2. In the Create React App you want to be the micro frontend:
+### 2. In the Create React App you want to be the micro frontend, in index.js:

-`import { createMicroFrontend } from 'create-react-microfrontend'`

-3. Use it in root index.js in the MFE (MicroFrontEnd)

-Example:

 ```
+import { createMicroFrontend } from 'create-react-microfrontend'

 const reactRender = (renderProps, container) => {
     ReactDOM.render(
         <Router history={customHistory}>